TheRedBaronDe/USA_Company_List_2014_Data_Cleaning/TwoCenturiesOfUMRaces/README.md

 print(len(df)) # prints the number of loaded rows, allowing you to verify lost rows and compare its size to the expectedd value of the full dataset
 ```
+**Analysis**
+athlete_club is missing 2.8 million entries

+year_of_birth is missing 588k entries

+age_category is missing 584k entries

+This makes up for 53.23% of the entire dataset